Beloved Hawke's Bay kuia Nanny Noa passes away in Dannevirke

 Nanny Noa is laying in state at Makirikiri Aotea Marae until Sunday, July 21, 2019

-where a funeral service will commence at 11.00am, followed by Bubial at Kaitoki
+where a funeral service will commence at 11am, followed by burial at Kaitoki

 Urupa.